| Internet-Draft | AAuth-R3 | August 2026 |

 vocabulary (REQUIRED).
 The vocabulary URI identifying how operations are expressed.
 MUST match one of the vocabularies the resource advertises in r3_vocabularies.¶

 operations (REQUIRED).
-An array of operations covered by this R3 document, using the vocabulary-specific structure defined in {{mcp-vocabulary}} through {{odata-vocabulary}}.
-This is the same format used in the agent's r3_operations request and in the auth token's r3_granted and r3_conditional claims.¶
+An array of operations covered by this R3 document, using the vocabulary-specific structure defined in Section 4.3.1 through Section 4.3.7.
+This is the same format used in the agent's r3_operations request and in the auth token's r3_granted and r3_per_call claims.¶

 display (RECOMMENDED).
 Human-readable descriptions of the consequences of granting this access.
 The resource describes what it does, not what the agent intends:¶